Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 180 days

-Photographing, recording, or loitering over critical facility with purpose to further criminal offense.
+Flying near critical facility to further another criminal offense.

 Classification5th-degree felony